ImanKasthuri/tryhackme-cybersecurity-101/active_directory_lab/group_policy_management/README.md

 - Created two seperate Organizational Units for Workstations and Servers.
 - Moved all laptops and computers to the Workstations OU.
 - Moved all servers to the Severs OU.
+- Tried to change the password — confirmed that the new password must be at least 10 characters long (Password policy from default domain policy)
 - Created another GPO called Restrict Control Panel Access to block non-IT users from opening the Control Panel (Management, Marketing & Sales OU).
 - Created a new Group Policy called Auto Lock Screen to lock computers after 5 minutes.(Set to all Computers).
 - Used gpupdate /force command on poweshell to activate the Auto Lock Screen.